 In between tours, Spyda went on to play professionally in the ABA (American Basketball Association) for the Las Vegas Rattlers and the Boston Frenzy, under Joe “Jellybean” Bryant, who is also the father of L.A.
 Lakers, Kobe Bryant.
 While under his authority, Spyda would be mentored into becoming a pro-combo guard.

 In the years to come, Spyda would join forces with other streetball companies such as: Ball4Real, AND1 Live and S.K.Y.
 Milestone accomplishments for Spyda would consist of him clinching sponsorship deals with Gatorade and Sprite on his AND1 int’l tours, making him the youngest and first African American to have his image on the Gatorade bottles in China.

 ***S.K.Y., (Serving Knowledge to the Youth) one of the world’s top professional streetball teams announced at a press conference in Shanghai, China, a multi-year partnership with the China Shemgod Streetball Company and Chinese sports apparel manufacturer Voit.
 The S.K.Y.
 Streetball Syndicate is the top professional streetball team and consists of some of the best streetball players in the world.
 The S.K.Y. team announced for the China-based project will be led by one of the hard-top legends, Spyda.

 Today, Spyda resides in Dallas, Texas.
-He is focusing on mentoring underprivileged kids through Spyda’s World Organization, and training kids in basketball camps through Spyda’s World Sports Academy.
+He is focusing on mentoring underprivileged kids through Spyda’s World Organization, and training kids through Spyda’s World Sports Academy.